Covid-19 Update >

 Group Discount Rates (25+ people)

-For Over 25+ people the cost is £6 per concessionary entry and £6.95 per Adult.
+For Over 25+ people the cost is £6.95 per Adult.
 The group organiser and coach driver have free entry to the Manor and a meal.

 More information on group visits can be found on our Group Visits Page.